For John Meier, ending veteran homelessness is personal.

 Meier was able to escape homelessness, through the support of the VA and a dedicated case manager.
 He’s grateful for the assistance and support he received, which helped him regain housing and then employment.
 Now Meier works to help house veterans experiencing homelessness in Abilene, Texas.

 “I came into this field by personal experience.
-So I look at every homeless veteran, and think: that’s me,” he says.
+So I look at every homeless veteran, and think: that’s me,” he said.

 1).
 They made sure they’d accounted for everyone